 "Men are bombarded by media, by advertising campaigns -- 'Don't feel well?
 Ask your doctor about low testosterone,'" he says.

 "As an endocrinologist, I'm thinking hormones," says Mezitis, who estimates that about a quarter to a third of the men he tests for low testosterone have levels below normal.
 "Sometimes it is testosterone, sometimes it is the thyroid, and sometimes it's something unrelated to hormones."

 What Is Testosterone and Why Does It Decline?

-During puberty, testosterone helps build a man's muscles, deepens his voice, and boosts the size of his penis and testes.
-In adulthood, it keeps a man's muscles and bones strong and maintains his interest in sex.
+During puberty, testosterone helps build men's muscles, deepens their voice, and boosts the size of their penis and testes.
+In adulthood, it keeps men's muscles and bones strong and maintains their interest in sex.
 In short, it's what makes a man a man (at least physically).

 After age 30, most men begin to experience a gradual decline in testosterone.
 A decrease in sex drive sometimes accompanies the drop in testosterone, leading many men to mistakenly believe that their loss of interest in sex is simply due to getting older.

 "Some say it's just a part of aging, but that's a misconception," says Jason Hedges, MD, PhD, a urologist at Oregon Health and Science University in Portland.
 A gradual decline in testosterone can't explain a near-total lack of interest in sex, for example.
 And for Hedges' patients who are in their 20s, 30s, and early 40s and having erectile problems, other health problems may be a bigger issue than aging.